kb-dk/kuhlau/README.md

 ## Kaleidakustikon

 This project contains the software and data related to the Kaleidakustikon project.
+It ran perhaps between 2011 - 2016 at a very low speed.
+All links are dead.

 For more info, please refer to the [DCM project page](http://www.kb.dk/en/kb/nb/mta/dcm/projekter/kaleidakustikon.html)